-Under our regulatory and legal obligations, we collect, verify and retain up to date personal information through regular checks.
-We delete it once we no longer have to keep it.
+Under our regulatory and legal obligations, we are required to collect, verify and retain up to date personal information through regular checks.
+We are required to delete it once we no longer have to keep it.
 We may also gather information about you from third parties to help us meet our obligations.
-To process a loan application, we will supply your personal information to Credit Reference Agencies (CRAs) and they will give us information about you, such as about your financial history.
+To process a loan application, we supply your personal information to Credit Reference Agencies (CRAs) and they give us information about you, such as about your financial history.
 We do this to assess creditworthiness, confirm your identity, manage your account, trace and recover debts, and prevent criminal activity.

-Until such time as your loan is fully repaid, we continue to exchange information about you with CRAs, including about your settled accounts and any debts not fully repaid on time.
-CRAs will share your information with other organisations.
+Until such time as your loan is fully repaid, we continue to exchange information about you with CRAs, including about your settled accounts and any debts not fully repaid on time (Note: This includes loan guarantors).
+CRAs may share your information with other organisations.
 Your data may also be linked to the data of your spouse or any joint loan applicants.